devilalpanchal/Smart-System-Development/README.md

 For any inquiries or further information, feel free to contact us at devilalpanchal551@gmail.com.
 Thank you for exploring the Smart System Development project!
 We hope it proves to be a valuable addition to your technology toolkit.

+# How to Get Started: Follow This Process

 # DT L&D Backend Base

 The **DT L&D Backend Base** is the base foundation designed to support the Learning and Development (L&D) process within the organization.
 This project serves as the backbone, providing essential functionalities and a structured architecture that facilitates seamless extension and completion of tasks throughout the L&D journey.